hoon0303/MYFUME/README.md

 MYFUME is a personalized perfume recommendation system that leverages meta-information to extract latent knowledge and provide tailored perfume suggestions.
 This repository demonstrates the working code for the recommendation algorithms and machine learning models used in MYFUME, with a focus on visualizing and analyzing the extracted meta-information features.

-## Project Overview

-This project focuses on researching and developing a perfume recommendation system that caters to the strong personal preferences associated with perfumes.
-The primary goal is to showcase the recommendation algorithms and machine learning models that enhance user experience by providing personalized perfume recommendations, with a particular emphasis on visualizing and analyzing the extracted meta-information features.

 ## Analysis and Insights
 The perfume dataset is utilized for data quality validation, encompassing various classifications of meta-information concerning the scent of perfumes.
 Verification is conducted by analyzing the distribution of main categories via a scatter plot of clusters.